yasifipo/yasifipo/README.md

 *  redirect (str or tab) : urls redirected to url by 301 redirection
 *  layout: optional.
 Set the layout (in templates/page folder).
 If not set, default is used
 *  posts: optional.
 If set to True, all posts are retrieved and available in page.posts ; If set to an INT, pagination is setup with split every number set in this value
+*  collections: optional.
+Must be a tab.
+Each item must be a collection tag.
+If set to True, all collection posts are retrieved and available in page.<collectionname>.posts ; If set to an INT, pagination is setup with split every number set in this value
 *  all keys will be available on page.data
 *  content (not part of yaml): content of page (in markdown language)

+## Post file
+*  url: optional.
+If not set, will use default url config.
+In that case, filename must start with the date (YYYYMMDD), if date tag is not set
+*  date: optional.
+Date of publication.
+If not set, filename must start with the date (YYYYMMDD)
+*  title: mandatory, title of page
+*  lang: optionnal, lang of page. default_lang will be used if not set
+*  ref: optional, used to identify pages regarding language (same page in 2 different languages must have same _ref_ field)
+*  (any tag): optional
+*  tags: optional.
+If set to False, tags are not displayed
+*  server: optional, can be a str or list: server (or list of server) where page will be published
+*  layout: optional.
+Set the layout (in templates/page folder).
+If not set, default is used
+*  redirect (str or tab) : urls redirected to url by 301 redirection
+*  all keys will be available on page.post.data
+*  content (not part of yaml): content of post (in markdown language)

+## Collection file
+*  url: optional.
+If not set, will use default url config.
+In that case, filename must start with the date (YYYYMMDD), if date tag is not set
+*  date: optional.
+Date of publication.
+If not set, filename must start with the date (YYYYMMDD)
+*  title: mandatory, title of page
+*  lang: optionnal, lang of page. default_lang will be used if not set
+*  ref: optional, used to identify pages regarding language (same page in 2 different languages must have same _ref_ field)
+*  (any tag): optional
+*  tags: optional.
+If set to False, tags are not displayed
+*  server: optional, can be a str or list: server (or list of server) where page will be published
+*  layout: optional.
+Set the layout (in templates/page folder).
+If not set, default is used
+*  redirect (str or tab) : urls redirected to url by 301 redirection
+*  all keys will be available on page.post.data
+*  content (not part of yaml): content of post (in markdown language)

 ## _data/tags/summary.md
 TODO

 ## _data/tags/tags/xxx.md
+TODO

+## _data/collections/summary.md
+Contains list of all available collection (table of __collection__ in yaml)
 TODO